Electric Castle: EC 6 - 2018

-Damian Marley, Jessie J, Mura Masa, Richie Hawtin, Groove Armada, San Holo, Wolf Alice, Subcarpați, Little Big, Kensigton, Alison Wonderland, Little Boots and many others.
+Damian Marley, Jessie J, Mura Masa, Richie Hawtin, Groove Armada, San Holo, Wolf Alice, Subcarpați, Little Big, Kensington (band), Alison Wonderland, Little Boots and many others.

 2018 saw the first Elrow party in Romania and the first stage takeover for a festival in Romania with the Hospitality - Hospital Records - drum and bass night at a secondary stage.

 EC 7 - 2019

 The seventh edition of Electric Castle (EC7) took place between July 17–21.
-Held under the "All things hidden/All things beautiful" motto, EC7 highlighted the contrasts a festival goer sees during the daytime vs during nighttime.
+Held under the "All Things Hidden/All Things Beautiful" motto, EC7 highlighted the contrasts a festival goer sees during the daytime vs during nighttime.
 This year was also the first time New Media Castle, a showcase of art installations by visual artists, took place inside the castle and the adjacent buildings.